sofvanh/mosaic-labs-website/posts/community-notes-by-x.md

 **Notes** are short comments written by permitted users on posts they felt needed clarification.
 These are not immediately made publicly visible on X, first needing to be certified as “helpful” by aggregating ratings by other Community Notes users using their ranking algorithm.

 Users are invited to rate notes as either “not helpful,” “somewhat helpful,” or “helpful.”
-The results of all user-note pairs are recorded in a matrix $r$ where each element $r_{un} \in \{0, 0.5, 1, null\}$ corresponds to how user $u$ rated note $n$.
+The results of all user-note pairs are recorded in a matrix $r$ where each element $r_{un} \in \\{0, 0.5, 1, \text{null}\\}$ corresponds to how user $u$ rated note $n$.
 Users only rate a small fraction of notes, so most elements in the matrix are “null.”
 Non-null elements are called “observed” ratings, and values of 0, 0.5, and 1 correspond to the qualitative ratings of “not helpful,” “somewhat helpful,” and “helpful” respectively.

 ![](https://lh7-us.googleusercontent.com/U-ngibxRy-fHyn9NZ8NUTsZyo1RiMS8OoBAvWWpHb_3Xk7fULiZnnYfkKVYuidSpsjpamPKKYQgS8nqPZFAiuj0ZXSFxCzqc58MV3Prc91S6GhlJzq3cp5kSXu-q8nvBsGTqv-gzsNyL9PIWjZpcrsQ)